firmoholanda/platform-game-js-webpack-phaser/readme.md

 # 📃 platform-game-js-webpack-phaser

+This project consists on building a video game using JavaScript and the game engine phaser.

-this is a simple game, made using phaser framework. the objective of this game is to collect the diamond on the scene while trying to avoid the spikes. you start with 3 lives and if you hit the spikes, you lose one. each diamond gives you 3 scores. so, try to collect all of them. the game is over if you run out of lives or collect all the diamonds. have fun!
+This is a simple game, made using phaser framework.
+The objective of this game is to collect the diamond on the scene while trying to avoid the spikes.
+You start with 3 lives and if you hit the spikes, you lose one.
+Each diamond gives you 3 scores.
+So, try to collect all of them.
+The game is over if you run out of lives or collect all the diamonds.
+Have fun!